Address:

 Students

 I am always looking for talented students who have a deep interest in autonomous systems and want to work on challenging research problems.
-If you need inspiration for research topics, take a look at our surveys on agents modelling other agents and multi-agent reinforcement learning.
+If you are looking for potential research topics, see our surveys on multi-agent reinforcement learning, agents modelling other agents, and ad hoc teamwork.
 Feel free to contact me if you would like to discuss research ideas.
+I am more likely to reply if your message includes concrete ideas for research projects.